Diseases, Elderly Pet Care, Pet Care Basics

 Arthritis is a very common disorder that occurs in pets, but is also a disorder that can be prevented and effectively managed to minimize the pain and suffering usually associated with this condition.
 As a pet owner, you should be on the lookout for subtle signs of this degenerative disease, so you are able to quickly become involved in providing assistance.
 Early detection will allow steps to be taken to lessen pain and alleviate more damage.

-Arthritis can arise from stress or trauma to joints, congenital defects such as hip dysplasia and infections that affect joint tissues.
+Arthritis in dogs and cats can arise from stress or trauma to joints, congenital defects such as hip dysplasia and infections that affect joint tissues.
 The cartilage in these joints can wear away faster than it can be regenerated and the bony substance beneath the cushioning cartilage could be exposed and result in swelling and inflammation.
 Elastic tissues of the joint become stiffer and calcium deposits occur on the joint making movement painful.

 Unfortunately, an animal's survival tactics are such that they hide pain and discomfort, so when a dog or cat is really limping or whining from pain, joint degeneration may be in very advanced stages.
 Watch for subtle changes in your pet: increased weight gain, sleeping more, less interest in playing, and change in attitude or alertness.
 Alert your veterinarian when you see these signs and they will be able to give you some options as to the best course of action.

 Cat and Dog Arthritis Treatment